Morwenn/poplar-heap/README.md

         max_root = child_root2;
     }

-    // If one of the roots of the subpoplars was the biggest of all, swap it
+    // If one of the roots of the subpoplars is bigger than that of the
-    // with the root of the semipoplar, and recursively call sift of this
+    // semipoplar, swap them and recursively call sift on this subpoplar if (max_root != root) {
-    // subpoplar
-    if (max_root != root) {
         std::iter_swap(root, max_root);
         sift(max_root - (size / 2 - 1), size / 2);